roitberg-group/torchani-amber/external/README.md

-# External dependencies of the torchani-amber interface
+# Custom LibTorch and cuDNN binaries